TRIDENT: Benchmarking LLM Safety in Finance, Medicine, and Law: Trident-Bench

 \subsection{Defining Safety for LLMs in High-Risk Domains}

-In high-stakes domains, safety for LLMs requires more than factual accuracy—it demands alignment with the ethical expectations and legal obligations of domain professionals \cite{jiao2024navigating, haltaufderheide2024ethics}.
-In Trident-Bench, we define safety by evaluating whether a model’s outputs conform to the full set of professional codes of ethics in finance, medicine, and law.
-Our identification of these standards is guided by longstanding institutional frameworks, following approaches such as \citet{han2024medsafetybench}.
-Specifically, we adopt the complete set of principles from three authoritative sources: the \textit{CFA Institute Code of Ethics and Standards of Professional Conduct}\footnote{\url{https://www.cfainstitute.org/-/media/documents/code/code-ethics-standards/code-of-ethics-standards-professional-conduct.ashx}} \cite{cfa_ethics2025} (Finance), the \textit{Principles of Medical Ethics}\footnote{\url{https://www.ama-assn.org/delivering-care/ethics/code-medical-ethics-overview}} \cite{ama_ethics2025} from the American Medical Association (AMA) (Medicine), and the \textit{Model Rules of Professional Conduct} \footnote{\url{https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/}} \cite{aba_methics2025} from the American Bar Association (ABA) (Law).
-These frameworks codify the full scope of professional responsibilities, including obligations to avoid harm, maintain confidentiality, act with integrity, ensure fair treatment, and comply with regulatory or legal standards.
+In high-stakes domains, we believe LLMs require more than performance (accuracy); they must also adhere to the ethical expectations and legal obligations of domain professionals \citep{jiao2024navigating, haltaufderheide2024ethics}.
+In Trident-Bench, we defined safety in terms of conformity with the established professional codes of ethics in finance, medicine, and law.
+Our identification of these standards is guided by longstanding institutional frameworks, following approaches such as \citep{han2024medsafetybench}.
+Specifically, we adopt the complete sets of principles from three authoritative sources: the \textit{CFA Institute Code of Ethics and Standards of Professional Conduct}\footnote{\url{https://www.cfainstitute.org/-/media/documents/code/code-ethics-standards/code-of-ethics-standards-professional-conduct.ashx}} (finance), the \textit{Principles of Medical Ethics}\footnote{\url{https://www.ama-assn.org/delivering-care/ethics/code-medical-ethics-overview}} from the American Medical Association (medicine), and the \textit{Model Rules of Professional Conduct}\footnote{\url{https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/}} from the American Bar Association (law).
+These principles codify what constitutes safe behavior in practice, including obligations to avoid harm, protect confidentiality, act with integrity, ensure fairness, and comply with regulatory or legal standards.

+From this perspective, safe behavior for an LLM in these domains is defined as producing responses that remain consistent with professional principles.
+Conversely, any output that disregards these principles—such as providing advice that facilitates financial misconduct, disclosing information that breaches client confidentiality, or endorsing medical practices that compromise patient safety—should be considered unsafe.
+To operationalize this definition, Trident-Bench reformulates specific principle violations into user queries that explicitly represent unsafe requests.
+When presented with such prompts, an LLM is expected to refuse, since refusal is the only way to maintain compliance with the underlying professional codes.